Monday, 12 March 2012

 Our ordeal was over and I felt like a humiliated survivor rather than a triumphant adventurer.
 We fell four miles short of our goal but in those two days we had managed to cover at least 31 miles.
 Matthew and I were probably lucky to be leaving with our bodies and minds intact.
 The journey was a gruelling experience that neither of us would forget and that day would prove to be my last visit on foot into the wilds of the Rockies.

-I had always presumed that I would be immune to the consequences of the Vietnam War.
-After all, it had been an American problem.
-If only I had chosen someone else in another country to write to.
-What then would the outcome have been?
-That was a question I would never know the answer to.
 Getting up from my seat at the desk, I went into the bedroom and searched through the new piles of papers that had accumulated on the bed since Ted's visit last summer.
-Moments later I had pulled out the magazine-like booklet that had come from Mercury last fall.
-Returning to my favourite place in front of the desk I began looking though the pages of faces again, that catalogue of familiar strangers.
-I saw Le thi Lien Huong's picture once more.
-Many of the ladies had addresses in Saigon.
-Last autumn I had not paid much attention to the countries but did now, and wondered, "What happened to all these people in Vietnam?"
+Moments later I'd found the magazine-like booklet that came from Mercury last fall.
+Returning to my seat in front of the desk, I began perusing the pages of that catalogue of familiar strangers, only this time I noticed many of the ladies had addresses in Saigon.
+Once more I looked at the picture of Le thi Lien Huong and then wondered, "What happened to all these Vietnamese people?"

-Reaching the end of the booklet I realized that I was not interested in writing to anyone else.
-All I had been trying to do was find Phi Bang in the face of someone else.
-I do not know which Caucasian first said that all oriental people look the same but he was probably some idiot who had never bothered to closely look at the faces of the peoples he had such disdain for.
-Not one of the hundreds of the young ladies pictured in that catalogue resembled Phi Bang any more than they resembled me.
-In a fit of anger I hurled the catalogue across the room toward the trash container and missed.
-The magazine hit the wall and flopped on the floor.
-Picking up the booklet and tossing it into the garbage I vowed I would never write any more letters to ladies overseas.
+Upon reaching the end of the booklet I realized I wasn't interested in writing to anyone else.
+All I'd been trying to do was find Phi Bang in the face of someone else.
+I don't know which Caucasian first said that all Asian people look the same, but he was probably some idiot who'd never bothered to take a close look at the faces of the peoples he had such disdain for.
+Not one of the hundreds of the young ladies pictured in the Mercury booklet resembled Phi Bang any more than they resembled me.

 After work on the first Friday of June, I visited my favourite shops on Granville and Hastings Streets.
 Many weeks had passed since my last evening out.
 While browsing through the soundless treasures on the shelves in the music store, I picked up the score for Schubert's Great C Major Symphony.
 After briefly studying the orchestration of the first few bars and then closing my eyes, I could silently hear the opening theme.
 The structure of the first movement could be described as circular because the beginning and closing motifs, while rhythmically varied, are unmistakably the same.